earthly/website/blog/_posts/2021-05-11-monorepo-with-bazel.md

 Google is one of the most notable adopters of the monorepo pattern, and [companies](https://bazel.build/users.html#whos-using-bazel) like Dropbox, LinkedIn, and Uber use monorepos to manage their large codebases.
 This is because large-scale projects having little or no dependency on each other can be developed, tested, and built without bisecting them into smaller projects.

-If you're from a JavaScript or [npm](https://www.npmjs.com/) background, you can think of a monorepo as a project having a single `package.json` file for managing all your project dependencies.
-It also allows you to easily share code between multiple environments using isolated modules as published packages.
-You can configure a single bundler for performing unit tests, integration tests, and other configurations without worrying about language and ecosystem-specific configurations.
+In a monorepo, you will have the power to manage all the modules and dependencies, centralised.
+With the complexity adds up, you can imagine it has a file like `package.json` (if you happened to used Javascript or [npm](https://www.npmjs.com)), but far more powerful.
+Even debugging monorepo specific issue comes different, the mental model might be similar.
+You can easily share code between multiple environments using isolated modules as published packages, configure a single bundler for performing unit tests, integration tests, and other configurations without worrying about language and ecosystem-specific configurations.

 ## The Efficiency of Building a Monorepo with Bazel